 you can ask for directions.
 At Loltong there is Langgo

 Loltong, you follow a rarely used truck road along the coast and come out on the main

 road above Namaram.
 Descend to Namaram and then go though

 the Catholic Mission.
 The path over the hill between Namaram

 a village on top where you can ask for directions.

-there is a guesthouse which belongs to the school.
-It's a
+there was a guesthouse which belonged to the school (update

 of Bwatnapni, walk along the truck road, all the way